 Angelina Fong Lim

 Event CoordinatorAngelina is our Event Coordinator and has been part of the WestCycle team since early 2016, having previously worked on many large scale events in Western Australia.
 She is an avid commuter rider, having explored large stretches of Japan by bike.
 Angelina is our specialist event coordinator and works across all of cycling’s disciplines, ensuring that events run smoothly.
 Ange is the resident office social chair and is a constant source of fun and humor at cycling central.
 Angelina’s management of Bike Week and the Code of Conduct How to Guides are just a few examples of her contributions to cycling and bike riding in our State.

-Project CoordinatorKate is our Project Coordinator and has been part of the WestCycle team since late 2016.
+Marketing CoordinatorKate is our Marketing Coordinator and has been part of the WestCycle team since late 2016.
 Kate graduated from University with a Bachelor of Marketing and PR in mid-2017.
 Kate is passionate about all things sport particularly AFL and cycling.
 Kate has enjoyed combining her online marketing skills with her passion for the outdoors to encourage people to get outside and ride a bike.

 Talent Development CoordinatorJethro is our new Talent Development Coordinator.
 He graduated ECU with a Bachelors Degree in Sports and Exercise Science, specialising in Nutrition.
 Jethro has a passion for the outdoors and all things cycling.
 He loves a “filthy” criterium course and when he’s not out training or racing his bike, you will usually find him at Wembley Cycles – where he also works part-time and makes a great coffee!
 Jethro is extremely driven to improve and build on the current high-performance pathway for our W.A junior cyclists in the road and track discipline.
 He loves to chat so if you see him at a race or on the road, don’t be afraid to say hello!